These Easy Slow-Cooker Recipes Make Weeknight Cooking a Cinch

 Healthy Quinoa Chicken Curry Bowls

-Slow-cooker recipes aren't all indulgent—this healthy quinoa chicken curry bowl creation by A Pinch of Yum is hearty and packed with fresh vegetables.
+Slow-cooker recipes aren't all indulgent.
+This healthy quinoa chicken curry bowl creation by A Pinch of Yum is hearty and packed with fresh vegetables.
 Her instructions: "Dump everything in the slow cooker and cook on high for four hours or low for six to eight."
 It doesn't get much easier than that.

-Made these and want more?
+Eager to try more slow-cooker recipes?
 Try these top-rated Pinterest crockpot recipes.